User Onboarding & Team Formation

 User Prefer to Skip the Feature

 Upon successful login, users will see eight pages of illustration in Lark's previous feature tour.
-However, users do not want to spend time reading through pages of instruction, so they choose to skip this section.
-To verify my assumption, I asked the data team to read the information related to the feature guidance step and visualized the data in the following pie chart: Less than 10% of people will complete eight-page feature instructions (see the orange section of the chart).
+However, users do not want to spend time reading through pages of instruction, so they choose to skip this section

 The Solution of Feature Exploration